 - Failing to accomplish your most important goals or paying an attorney?
 What would you wish you had spent if you ended up not getting that one important thing in your divorce?

 - Losing your house to your ex-spouse or paying an attorney?
 What is it worth to you to keep your house?

 - Losing your retirement to your ex-spouse or paying an attorney?
 What will it mean for you if you can’t retire as you planned?

 - Being business partners with your ex-spouse (after divorce) or paying an attorney?
 What would you give to prevent your ex-spouse from interfering in your business?

 Maybe you can sense where I am going with this.
-Sure, the cost of attorney’s fees is an important consideration.
+Sure, the cost of attorney’s fees is an important consideration for lady bird deed michigan.
 But, in comparison to the risks and opportunities you face in your divorce, the price of an attorney is LOW.
 For every risk of something going wrong, there is a corresponding opportunity for that thing to work out.

 Estimating your legal fees in your Florida Divorce.

 With all of that said, let me try to put attorney’s fees in perspective and help you estimate what you should consider investing in an attorney.
 Consider a real estate agent.
 They charge about six percent of the sales price of a home.
 Around here, it isn’t uncommon for homes to sell at the $400,000 mark or substantially more.
 The commission on selling that $400,000 home is about $24,000.
 You would never even consider selling your home without an agent, and when you do, you will be happy to pay the commission.

 Now consider that your attorney is going to divide your house, and then divide your paycheck, your bank accounts, your debts, your cars, your personal property, and even your children and pets.
 So, just ask yourself, is that work worth more or less than six percent of the value of your home.
 Six percent of the value of your home is a good rule of thumb when estimating what you should be investing in your attorney.